Tafari-K/Lofi/README.md

 #### **Footer:**

-* The footer contains social media link icons which take the user to the relevant social media page in a new tab.
+* The footer contains social media link icons, which take the user to the relevant social media page in a new tab.
-* The footer is responsive and the icons all shrink on smaller screens.
+* The footer is responsive and the icons center on smaller screens.

 ![Screenshot of footer](/documents/responsive-footer-mobile.png)